 For traders, money is among their most important resources.
 Money, or trading capital, is the inventory for their business.
 Retailers who lack inventory are at risk of going out business and the same is true of traders.
 But, the similarity goes a little deeper than this.
 Just like retailers, traders need to turn over their inventory to make money.
 A store owner makes more money if inventory sits on the shelf an average of week than they do when inventory sits unsold for months.
 In any business, a low inventory turnover ratio can threaten the existence of the business.

 In trading, one of the most common causes of low inventory turnover is a trade that doesn’t move.
-Even many traders with rules-based trading strategies have never considered what to do in this situation.
+Even many traders with rules-based stock market trading have never considered what to do in this situation.
 The position is neither a big win or a big loss and the trader sits patiently waiting for a sell signal as the stock languishes in a trading range.
 The obvious solution to this to never buy stocks unless they are in strong trends, but the obvious problem with that solution is how to know when stocks are in strong trends.
 Among the hundreds of technical indicators, few are likely to be the answer to this problem.
 And traders may not know about these indicators because they are not widely followed.

 One of the indicators designed solely to help us avoid stocks in trading ranges is the Average Directional Indicator (ADX).
 A variation of this indicator is known as the Average Directional Indicator Rating (ADXR).
 Both tell us whether or not a stock or ETF is trending and both are rather difficult to calculate.